goldin2008/Note/README.md

-Comfort with open source technologies like Kafka, Hadoop, Hive, Presto, and Spark A knack for writing, clean, readable, maintainable code Passion for creating data infrastructure technologies from scratch using the right tools for the job
+Comfort with open source technologies like Kafka, Hadoop, Hive, Presto, and Spark A knack for writing, clean, readable, maintainable code Passion for creating data infrastructure technologies from scratch using the right tools for the job Scientific thinking and ability to design and critically analyze quantitative research Ability to think creatively about research problems and invent original solutions to modeling challenges
 ```

 AWS Account: